devbisme/WireIt/README.md

 1. Select one or more pads on the PCB using the shift-click mouse operation.
 2. Click on the ![](WireIt_icons/cut_it.png) button.

-After clicking on the CutIt button, any airwires atached to the selected pads will be removed and the pads will become unconnected.
+After clicking on the CutIt button, any airwires attached to the selected pads will be removed and the pads will become unconnected.

 ### The SwapIt Tool